Thutmose I: Military achievements

 Upon Thutmose's coronation, Nubia rebelled against Egyptian rule.
 According to the tomb autobiography of Ahmose, son of Ebana, Thutmose traveled up the Nile and fought in the battle, personally killing the Nubian king.
 Upon victory, he had the Nubian king's body hung from the prow of his ship, before he returned to Thebes.
 After that campaign, he led a second expedition against Nubia in his third year in the course of which he ordered the canal at the first cataract—which had been built under Sesostris III of the 12th Dynasty—to be dredged in order to facilitate easier travel upstream from Egypt to Nubia.
 This helped integrate Nubia into the Egyptian empire.
 This expedition is mentioned in two separate inscriptions by the king's son Thure:

 Year 3, first month of the third season, day 22, under the majesty of the King of Upper and Lower Egypt, Aakheperre who is given life.
 His Majesty commanded to dig this canal after he found it stopped up with stones [so that] no [ship sailed upon it];

 Year 3, first month of the third season, day 22.
 His Majesty sailed this canal in victory and in the power of his return from overthrowing the wretched Kush.

 In the second year of Thutmose's reign, the king cut a stele at Tombos, which records that he built a fortress at Tombos, near the third cataract, thus permanently extending the Egyptian military presence, which had previously stopped at Buhen, at the second cataract.

 Campaign in the Levant and Syria

-Thutmose's Tombos stele indicates that he had already fought a campaign in Syria; hence, his Syrian campaign may be placed at the beginning of his second regnal year.
-This second campaign was the farthest north any Egyptian ruler had ever campaigned.

-Although it has not been found in modern times, he apparently set up a stele when he crossed the Euphrates River.
-During this campaign, the Syrian princes declared allegiance to Thutmose.
-But after he returned, they discontinued tribute and began fortifying against future incursions.
-Thutmose celebrated his victories with an elephant hunt in the area of Niy, near Apamea in Syria, and returned to Egypt with strange tales of the Euphrates, "that inverted water which flows upstream when it ought to be flowing downstream."
-The Euphrates was the first major river the Egyptians had ever encountered that flowed from the north, which was downstream on the Nile, to the south, upstream on the Nile.
-Thus the river became known in Egypt as simply "inverted water."